vitalab/vitalab.github.io/machine-learning/_posts/2018-01-15-translearning.md

 ## Experiments

-It took 10 minutes to find the most importants transformations on MNIST.
+It took 10 minutes to find the most important transformations on MNIST.
 The authors also tried on another dataset (Kannada handwriting) without retraining.
-They also tested their method on CelibA (not shown here).
+They also tested their method on CelebA (not shown here).

 ![](/machine-learning/images/translearning/qualitative.png)

-Here are some quantitaive result.
+Here are some quantitative result.

 *Note* : The **Convex** method is where they do not add a trace regularization and they do not use gradient descent.